NERC-CEH/RainfallQC/README.rst

 Output flags will then look like:

-.. table:: Example flag outputs for a QC check
+.. table:: Example flag outputs for the Rx1day QC check
     :widths: auto
     :align: center